aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-export-techniques/exporting-cad-drawings-to-pdf/_index.md

 A: Use `CadRasterizationOptions` to set background color, page size, DPI, and line weight scaling.
 You can also add watermarks after conversion with Aspose.PDF if needed.

 **Q: Is there a trial version available for Aspose.CAD for .NET?**
-A: Yes, you can explore the features with the [free trial version](https://releases.aspose.com/).
+A: Yes, you can explore the features with the [Aspose.CAD free trial download](https://releases.aspose.com/).

 **Q: Where can I get help if I run into issues?**
 A: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community support and official assistance.